nottohave/frontendmentor_octocat/README.md

 ### Continued development

 - See hover states for all interactive elements on the page - Darkmode search button hover state need to be worked on.
 Right now it is darken the button when user hover their mouse over.
-- When user search in dark mode, the input search will
 - **Bonus**: Have the correct color scheme chosen for them based on their computer preferences. _Hint_: Research `prefers-color-scheme` in CSS.  --- The website color scheme can change following user computer preferences, however, when they are in dark mode, dark and light mode button won't carry out the effect.